Will Truman: Grace Adler

 Will and Grace have been best friends since college.
 They dated in 1985, before Will realized that he was gay; after he came out to her, she was so hurt that they didn't speak for a year, but they eventually reconciled and became inseparable best friends.
-They move in together after Grace breaks up with her fiancé Danny and live together for a year.
+They move in together after Grace breaks up with her fiance Danny and live together for a year.
 At the beginning of the second season, Grace moves out, albeit only across the hall.
 They are on-and-off roommates for the rest of the series.
 Their relationship is somewhat codependent, with each basing the future of every romantic relationship on whether the other approves.
 Other characters in the series, particularly Jack and Karen, often compare their relationship to a dysfunctional marriage.

 In the fifth season, Will and Grace decide to have a baby together through in vitro fertilization.
 The process is repeatedly delayed through a series of mishaps, however, and Grace changes her mind after she begins dating Leo Markus (Harry Connick, Jr.), whom she marries later in the season.
 Will is hurt that she does not want to have a baby with him, and the ensuing argument nearly ruins their friendship.
 Eventually, however, they both realize that they just want the other to be happy, and reconcile.